Singapore 101

 What is it?
 A colossal nightclub that stretches over 2,300-square-metres across three floors with sky-high ceilings that tower up to 30 metres – plenty of room for party animals to run riot.

 Why go?
-Marquee's pride and joy is the giant indoor, eight-armed Ferris wheel that offers revellers an unparalleled view of the nightclub.
-The nocturnal playground also comes complete with three-storey slides.
+There’s no other club in Singapore where you’ll be able to ride a giant indoor, eight-armed Ferris wheel – Marquee’s pride and joy which offers revellers an unparalleled view of the nightclub.
+The nocturnal playground also comes complete with three-storey slides that probably feel way faster than they are after knocking back some glasses.
 Just be sure to hold on tight to your belongings as you make your way down.

 Don't miss Killer sets that feature heavyweight entertainers and DJs from the dance music spectrum.
 Previous trailblazing acts include Tiesto, Afrojack, A$AP Rocky, Above & Beyond, Steve Aoki and Armin van Buuren.
-Backed with a slick sound system and a 20-metre-high, 8K-resolution LED screen that frames the DJ booth with stunning visuals (think EDM festivals), it’s a heady experience you won’t want to miss.
+Backed with a slick sound system and a 20-metre-high, 8K-resolution LED screen that frames the DJ booth with stunning visuals, Marquee brings a heady experience you won’t want to miss.

 Advertising